Miguel Harth-Bedoya: Career

-Outside of the USA, Harth-Bedoya was music director of the Auckland Philharmonia Orchestra from 2000 to 2005.
+Outside of the US, Harth-Bedoya was music director of the Auckland Philharmonia Orchestra from 2000 to 2005.
 In 2007, he established the multimedia Caminos del Inka project for promotion of music from South America, which has included orchestral works of several South American composers, such as Osvaldo Golijov, Enrique Iturriaga, Celso Garrido Lecca, Esteban Benzecry and Jimmy Lopez.
 Harth-Bedoya first guest-conducted the Norwegian Radio Orchestra (KORK) in November 2010.
 In February 2012, the KORK announced the appointment of Harth-Bedoya as its 7th principal conductor, effective with the 2013-2014 season.
 He concluded his chief conductorship of the Norwegian Radio Orchestra at the close of the 2019-2020 season.

-Harth-Bedoya holds a position as Distinguished Guest Professor of Conducting at Texas Christian University.

 Personal life

 Harth-Bedoya married his wife Maritza in 2000.
-The couple have 3 children.
+The couple have three children.
 The family resides in Fort Worth, Texas.